mermaid-js/mermaid/docs/development.md

 gulp www
 ```

-This command starts a small, mini, express server for viewing the documentation site.
+This command starts a small mini express server for viewing the documentation site.

 ## Committing the changes

-Do a pull request and for merging the changes to the site.
+Do a pull request to merge the changes to the site.

 # Things to be done in order to add a new diagram type
 ## Step 1: Grammar & Parsing
 ### Grammar
 This would be to define a jison grammar for the new diagram type.
-That should start with a way to identify that the text in the mermaid tag is a diagram of that type. create a new folder under diagrams for your new diagram type and a parser folder in it.
+That should start with a way to identify that the text in the mermaid tag is a diagram of that type.
+Create a new folder under diagrams for your new diagram type and a parser folder in it.
 This leads us to step 2.

 For instance: